Liga-IA/RepoAI/LogisticRegression/3.mathematics/The_Math_behind_the_Mith.md

 - Each sample contributes a term weighted by its probability under the model.
 - The gradient reflects the **error** between prediction and label.

+> [!TIP]
-MLE ensures that we are choosing the parameters that best explain the data under the logistic model assumptions.
+> MLE ensures that we are choosing the parameters that best explain the data under the logistic model assumptions.

 ---